Vertigo: Diagnosis

 Tests for vertigo often attempt to elicit nystagmus and to differentiate vertigo from other causes of dizziness such as presyncope, hyperventilation syndrome, disequilibrium, or psychiatric causes of lightheadedness.
 Tests of vestibular system (balance) function include electronystagmography (ENG), Dix-Hallpike maneuver, rotation tests, head-thrust test, caloric reflex test, and computerized dynamic posturography (CDP).

-The HINTS test, which is a combination of three physical examination tests that may be performed by physicians at the bedside, has been deemed helpful in differentiating between central and peripheral causes of vertigo.
+The HINTS test, a combination of three physical examination tests that a physician can perform at the bedside, has been deemed helpful in differentiating between central and peripheral causes of vertigo.
 The HINTS test involves the horizontal head impulse test, observation of nystagmus on primary gaze, and the test of skew.
 CT scans or MRIs are sometimes used by physicians when diagnosing vertigo.

 Tests of auditory system (hearing) function include pure tone audiometry, speech audiometry, acoustic reflex, electrocochleography (ECoG), otoacoustic emissions (OAE), and the auditory brainstem response test.

 A number of specific conditions can cause vertigo.
 In the elderly, however, the condition is often multifactorial.

 A recent history of underwater diving can indicate a possibility of barotrauma or decompression sickness involvement, but does not exclude all other possibilities.
 The dive profile (which is frequently recorded by dive computer) can be useful to assess a probability for decompression sickness, which can be confirmed by therapeutic recompression.

 Benign paroxysmal positional vertigo

-Benign paroxysmal positional vertigo (BPPV) is the most common vestibular disorder and occurs when loose calcium carbonate debris has broken off of the otoconial membrane and enters a semicircular canal thereby creating the sensation of motion.
-People with BPPV may experience brief periods of vertigo, usually under a minute, which occur with change in the position.
+Benign paroxysmal positional vertigo (BPPV) is the most common vestibular disorder and occurs when loose calcium carbonate debris has broken off the otoconial membrane and entered a semicircular canal, thereby creating the sensation of motion.
+People with BPPV may experience brief periods of vertigo, usually under a minute, which occur with a change in position.

 This is the most common cause of vertigo.
 It occurs in 0.6% of the population yearly with 10% having an attack during their lifetime.
 It is believed to be due to a mechanical malfunction of the inner ear.
 BPPV may be diagnosed with the Dix–Hallpike test and can be effectively treated with repositioning movements such as the Epley maneuver.